 Yet while our commitment to a smoke-free future is unwavering, and we are confident that we have science on our side, we cannot make this journey alone.
 For too long, the debate around smoking has been polarized, which has led in turn to paralysis.
 Without a willingness by world leaders, governments, regulators and NGOs to look dispassionately at the scientific evidence in favor of smoke-free alternatives to continued smoking, transformative change will simply be impossible.
 But we take heart from the fact that, in some countries, that reality has already been recognized.

 In the U.S. and the U.K., there is a growing acknowledgement that smoke-free alternatives to cigarettes can complement existing health policies focused on prevention and cessation.
 In Japan, there has been a 22 percent reduction in cigarette consumption in the past three years, since the introduction of smoke-free products.
 That is a remarkable figure.

 At PMI, we take our wider responsibilities as a company very seriously.
-And we urge others, in the same spirit of seriousness, to put aside their prejudices, reflect on the advantages of smoke-free alternatives to cigarettes and support us in our historic mission.
+And we urge others, in the same spirit of seriousness, to put aside their prejudices, reflect on the role smoke-free alternatives to cigarettes can play and support us in our mission.

 Those who are still in opposition should be aware that they are becoming disablers of public health solutions.
 They are blocking change, denying smokers these alternatives.
 This is a real opportunity.

 We must seize it—and seize it together.
 The ongoing war between the anti-tobacco lobby and the industry has been going on for far too long.
 It’s time to call a truce and collaborate to make a smoke-free future a reality.